beckylakes/jet-coding-test/README.md

 ### Improvements upon retrospection
 * Implement TDD through unit, integration and E2E testing
 * Utilise TypeScript for better data typing and control
+* Change homepage to just SearchBar, where user must input their postcode to reduce unnecessary calls to API
+* Use component libraries to be more time efficient

 ### Future scope improvements
 * **Enhance Functionality and UI**: